-Returned Checks.
-A charge equal to the amount of the bank's NSF charge plus \$35 will be assessed for each returned check.
-Students with multiple returned checks may lose the privilege of paying by check.
+Returned Checks/Denied electronic payments.
+A charge equal to the amount of the bank's NSF charge plus \$35 will be assessed for each transaction.
+Students with multiple returned checks or denied electronic payments may be required to make cash payments.

-Collection Costs: Balances outstanding at the end of the semester after which a student is no longer enrolled will begin accruing interest at the annual rate of 18%.
+Collection Costs: Balances outstanding at the end of the semester after which a student is no longer enrolled will begin accruing interest at the annual rate of 15%.
 Accounts with outstanding balances 60 days after the student is no longer enrolled may be assigned to a collection agency.
 All charges associated with the collection of the overdue account are the responsibility of the student.